![]() | Lacina, Ludvík Jakub | |

 © ÖStA

-Lacina studied at the Czech gymnasium in Valašské Meziříčí where he graduated in 1887, then theology in Olomouc and Gorizia (Görz).
-He was drafted into the armed forces in 1888, but details about his compulsory service in k.u.k.
+Lacina studied at the Czech gymnasium in Valašské Meziříčí, graduating in 1887, then studied theology in Olomouc and Gorizia (Görz).
+He was drafted into the armed forces in 1888, but details about his compulsory service in the k.u.k.
 Heer are missing.
-He is however listed as a reserve field chaplain in 1899.
-He was ordained priest in Gorizia 18 April 1892.
-For the next two years he worked as chaplain at the parish in nearby Šempeter pri Gorici (St. Peter bei Görz).
+However, he is listed as a reserve field chaplain in 1899.
+He was ordained as a priest in Gorizia on 18 April 1892.
+For the next two years, he worked as a chaplain at the parish in nearby Šempeter pri Gorici (St. Peter bei Görz).

 In 1894 he moved to Vienna and appears in the address book from 1897 under the name Ljudevik Lacina, title Priester.
 He lived in Wiedner Hauptstrasse 82, IV.
 Bezirk.
 In Wiener Kommunal-Kalender und städtisches Jahrbuch (Vienna Municipal Calendar and City Yearbook) from 1896 he is entered as a teacher of Catholic religion at a primary school in Leopold Ernstgasse 37.

 Lacina worked as a teacher until 1906, the year he joined the army as a regular field chaplain.
-The city yearbooks reveal that the taught both boys and girls (these were gender segregated schools) but often changed schools.
-He is listed at no less than eight home addresses up to and including 1909.
-His address in 1906 year was Wurlitzer-gasse 9, XVI.
+The city yearbooks reveal that he taught both boys and girls (these were gender-segregated schools) but often changed schools.
+He is listed at no fewer than eight home addresses up to and including 1909.
+His address in 1906 was Wurlitzer-gasse 9, XVI.
 Bezirk.
-He lived in at least three of the capital's districts during his 14 year stay in Vienna.
+He lived in at least three of the capital’s districts during his 14-year stay in Vienna.

 Cyclist and musician